Replace the drum brake

-In this guide, we’ll walk you through the process of replacing the drum brake on your VMAX E-Scooter .
+In this guide, we'll show you step by step how to replace the drum brake on your VMAX E-Scooter .
 These instructions apply to all models with a front drum brake.

 Instructions